Hi, I’m Erynn!

-When I was 18, I was diagnosed with an MTHFR gene mutation and Celiac disease.
+When I was 18, I was diagnosed with Celiac disease.
 This diagnosis significantly changed the way I treated my body, and the most difficult change for me was adjusting my eating habits.
-I stopped eating gluten, pork/beef/red meat, and foods containing folic acid.
+I had no idea how many random foods contained gluten, and having to give up things that I’d been eating my entire life was surprisingly challenging.
 The longer I was off of these foods, the more sensitive to them I became, which made the symptoms that much worse when I accidentally slipped.
-Today, even a crumb of something containing gluten can make me sick for days, and the other sensitivities lead to splitting headaches and fatigue.
+Today, even a crumb of something containing gluten can make me sick for days and cause splitting headaches and fatigue.
 I decided that making my own food, in my own kitchen, where I could be sure that it was a safe environment was the best course of action.
 And thus my cooking frenzy was born.

 Gluten free doesn’t have to mean bland!
 This blog is an online collection of delicious proof that living with dietary restrictions can still be enjoyable.
-The food and drinks that you see on this blog will be:
+Especially when it involves champagne.

 I am no chef, and I am no expert.
-My process involves finding recipes that sound good, adapting them to fit the parameters set above, and usually adding extra garlic.
+My process involves finding recipes that sound good, adapting them to be gluten free, and usually adding extra garlic 🙂

 What is Celiac Disease?